Doist/TodoistPojos/README.md

 # TodoistPojos

-TodoistPojos is a Java project which provides the base POJOs for most [Todoist API](https://todoist.com/API/) objects.
+TodoistPojos is a JVM project which provides the base POJOs (in Kotlin) for most [Todoist API](https://todoist.com/API/) objects.

 The naming follows the same as the API, both for classes, variables and methods, with very few helper methods added.

 ## Usage

-For the most part, you should extend the `Base*` class files and add the necessary logic for your application — persistence, serialization, syncing, etc, whatever you need.
+These models are usable out of the box.
+All models and their properties are open to allow subclassing and overriding.

 ## General considerations